Hire in Peru

 For each child adopted below the age of 12, adoptive parents are eligible to receive 30 days of paid leave.

 Employees can take up to seven days off to cater to ailing or injured first-degree relatives.

-Firefighters and military personnel can take paid leave from work if they’re called up for service.
+Firefighters and military personnel can take paid leave from work if they’re called for service.

-Employees are entitled to 12 paid public holidays each calendar year.
+Employees are entitled to 12 paid public holidays in each calendar year.

 Benefits to the Employee in Peru

-As per Peru’s employment laws, employees, as well as their families, are entitled to receive benefits through the public health service ESSALUD.
-Family members are statutory affiliates.
+As per Peru’s employment laws, employees and their family members are entitled to receive benefits through the public health service ESSALUD.
+Family members are considered statutory affiliates.